rodekruis/cash-program-design-wizard/README.md

 - `npm run install:client` for the front-end only
 - `npm run install:server` for the back-end only

-To finish you local set-up, run:
+To finish you local set-up, run (required only once):

-    npx husky install
+    npm run prepare

 To set-up running all relevant lint/test scripts with their related git actions.